ElastiQR/ElastiQR/sprint2/cfishe36.md

 * [Process QR Characteristics in QR Endpoints](https://github.com/ElastiQR/ElastiQR/issues/55)

 ### What problems you encountered
 With the respect to the secret manager, it ultimately was going to be a much more involved transition than I was expecting.
-It required that the whole team get the Google CLI and have set permissions, which I didn't want to burden the team with since it wasn't stricly necessary.
+It required that the whole team get the Google CLI and have set permissions, which I didn't want to burden the team with since it wasn't strictly necessary.
 Other than that, there weren't many problems.

 ### Issues you worked on
 - [#54](https://github.com/ElastiQR/ElastiQR/issues/54) Link Users with QR Codes in Database